Edmund Snow Carpenter

-Edmund "Ted" Snow Carpenter (September 2, 1922 – July 1, 2011) was an American anthropologist best known for his work on tribal art and visual media.
+Edmund Snow Carpenter (September 2, 1922 – July 1, 2011) was an American anthropologist best known for his work on tribal art and visual media.

 Early life

-Born in Rochester, New York to the artist and educator Fletcher Hawthorne Carpenter (1879–1954) and Agnes "Barbara" Wight (1883–1981), he was one of four children.
+Edmund Snow Carpenter was born on September 2, 1922, in Rochester, New York to the artist and educator Fletcher Hawthorne Carpenter (1879–1954) and Agnes "Barbara" Wight (1883–1981).
+He was one of four children.

 He was a fraternal twin with Collins W. "Connie" Carpenter, later of Canandaigua, New York.

 He was a descendant of William Carpenter (1605 England - 1658/1659 Rehoboth, Massachusetts) the founder of the Rehoboth Carpenter family who came to America in the mid-1630s.

-Edmund Carpenter began his anthropology studies under Frank G. Speck at the University of Pennsylvania in 1940.
+Carpenter began his anthropology studies under Frank G. Speck at the University of Pennsylvania in 1940.
 After completing his semester in early 1942, he volunteered to serve his country during World War II.

 World War II

 He joined the United States Marine Corps in early 1942, fighting in the Pacific Theater of Operations for the duration of the war especially in New Guinea, the Solomon Islands, the Marianas, and Iwo Jima.
 After the war ended, he was assigned to oversee hundreds of Japanese prisoners, putting them to work on an archaeological dig in Tumon, Guam.